dev-bootcamp-2019/final-project-SuperSuperSingh/design_pattern_decisions.md

 ## Behavioural guards

-*Intending to implement a library to prevent empty input
+*Intending to implement a library to prevent empty input*

-## Gas optomisation
+## Gas optimisation

 No loops have been used in the construction of this contract, which *could* (they don't have to be) otherwise be computationally expensive.
 Any looping functionality is handled outside of the contract.